Strassboom/FinalProject/README.md

 6. Run PyInstaller command to build your current directory, making an executable from argument [1]
     For Linux if the file you want to run is inputChecker.py (it is):
     `python3 -m PyInstaller main.py`
+7. Run the command:

+location="/path/to/FinalProject"; nohup watch $location/linuxFindDrives.sh $location executable sudoPassword >/dev/null 2>/dev/null & echo $! > "$location/file_to_save_pid_to.txt" ; line=$(head -n 1 "$location/file_to_save_pid_to.txt") ; disown -h $line

+where /path/to/FinalProject is the path to the FinalProject directory (INCLUDING FinalProject), executable is the name of the executable (usually inputChecker), sudoPassword is your sudo Password, and file_to_save_pid_to.txt is the filename you want the program's process id saved to.
+EXAMPLE:

+location="/home/strassboom/Documents/FinalProject"; nohup watch $location/linuxFindDrives.sh $location inputChecker Honda#1954 >/dev/null 2>/dev/null & echo $! > "$location/kill_me.txt" ; line=$(head -n 1 "$location/kill_me.txt") ; disown -h $line

+8. Memorize where file_to_save_pid_to.txt is, or the integer printed to the terminal after the command is finished running.
+9. Close the terminal window with the x button.
+10. You are Done.

+### Stopping the Program
+#### (Windows)
+1. Go to task Scheduler, and right click the task, and click disable task.
+To delete the program you may simply delete the folder where FinalProject is saved, and the task in Task Scheduler you created.

+#### (Linux)
+1. I you would like to just kill the entire program, open a terminal window, and type the command "kill x" where x is the process id you saved earlier that was printed in the earlier terminal window.
+2. To delete the program you may simply delete the folder where FinalProject is saved, and perform step 1 if you have not already.